 Tony Duffy, Director of Elementary Education and Title I

-Tony Duffy serves as Director of Elementary Education and Title 1.
+Tony Duffy is in his third year serving as Director of Elementary Education and Title 1.
 His responsibilities include working with the nine elementary principals to ensure high levels of academic achievement of all students.
 Tony leads elementary curricular and instructional initiatives, plans and conducts professional development activities, and collaborates with Title I administration to plan and execute successful programming in the elementary schools with the highest concentration of poverty in the district.

 Tony received his Bachelor’s degree and Master’s degree from Indiana University Southeast.
 He obtained 30 credit hours above a Masters concentrating these studies in administration and leadership.